isabella232/pmp-support-site/docs/020_authentication.md

 # Authentication

-The PMP uses an OAuth2 [Client Credentials](http://techblog.hybris.com/2012/07/09/oauth-the-client-credentials-flow/) flow.
-This means you'll be generating a separate `client_id` and `client_secret` for each application that will use the API.
-You should NEVER code your username/password into an applicaton - just the client credentials!
+API users are given a `username` and `password`.
+These cannot be used directly to authenticate with the PMP - rather they are used to manage multiple API client credentials under a single user account.
+The PMP uses an OAuth2 [Client Credentials](http://techblog.hybris.com/2012/07/09/oauth-the-client-credentials-flow/) flow, meaning you'll be generating a separate `client_id` and `client_secret` for each application that will use the API.

-## Credentials
+Normally, you should use the [support site](http://support.pmp.io/credentials).
+This section is for reference, in case you want to manage them manually.

-Normally, you should use the [support site](http://support.pmp.io/credentials) to manage your client credentials.
-But in case you'd like to do it manually...
+<div class="alert alert-warning">You should NEVER use your username/password into an applicaton - just client_id/client_secret!</div>

-### Listing Credentials
+## Credential List

 ```shell
 curl -u "username:password" -X GET "https://api.pmp.io/auth/credentials"